DivideBV/Postnl/README.md

 This is a library to interface with the SOAP services offered by [PostNL](http://postnl.nl/), called CIF.

+# New authorization

+Since version 2.0 of this library, the new authorization method (using tokens instead of username/password) is used.

 # Installation

 Install the latest version with